sur-tan/test/CodeBook.md

 ## CODEBOOK ON THE ANALYSIS OF THE DATA COLLECTED FOR THE ACTIVITIES PERFORMED WEARING A SMARTPHONE

-The purpose of this analysis is to extract mean and standard deviation of each measurement and produces an average of each measurement for each activity and each subject.
+The purpose of this analysis is to extract mean and standard deviation of each measurement and to produce an average of each measurement for each activity and each subject.
 The analysis is done on the experiment data for the activities performed wearing a smartphone (Samsung Galaxy S II).

 ### RAW DATA